english-blog/english-blog.github.io/_posts/2012-08-28-building-the-perfect-physique-tip-1-eat-breakfast-within-an-hour-of-waking-up.md

 <img src="{{site.url}}/img/eat-breakfast-early.jpg"/>
 </div>

-Our first tip is from Timothy Ferris's [The 4-Hour Body][4hr-url].
+Our first tip is from Timothy Ferriss [The 4-Hour Body][4hr-url].
 This is quite a simple tip and would not be very tough to follow.
 Just eat your breakfast as soon as you wake up, preferably within 30 minutes.

 [4hr-url]: http://www.amazon.com/gp/product/030746363X/ref=as_li_qf_sp_asin_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=030746363X&linkCode=as2&tag=booiverea-20